skiadas/HealNotes/TheoryCraftingBasics.rst

 What's Next
 -----------
 Thus ends our first journey into the wonderful world of theorycrafting.
-You've learned what the various stats do and how to compute them.
-Next up, we'll tackle more specifically how these stats affect spells, and how to measure how well each stat performs.
+You've learned what the various stats do and how to compute them. :doc:`Next up <TheColorOfHeals>`, we'll tackle more specifically how these stats affect spells, and how to measure how well each stat performs.